Brad Pitt And Angelina Jolie Reach Agreement To Keep Divorce Details Private [Video]

 — Sheila Weeks (@sheilaweeks) January 3, 2017

-As the couples ugly divorce and custody disagreement continues, Brad Pitt and Angelina Jolie (and their collective children) have been the subject of increasing international scrutiny, with their every action and legal filing finding its way into media reports.
+As the couple’s ugly divorce and custody disagreement continues, Brad Pitt and Angelina Jolie (and their collective children) have been the subject of increasing international scrutiny, with their every action and legal filing finding its way into media reports.
 A non-emergency hearing regarding making their custody details private was scheduled in California next week, but it now appears that it will be unnecessary.

 As CNN reports, the couple’s apparently joint decision was most likely for the best, particularly considering the most recent legal documents filed by Brad Pitt in the case.
 In those documents, Pitt said that Jolie was “determined to ignore even agreed upon standards relating to the children’s best interest,” even going so far as to add that she has “no self-regulating mechanism” with regards to protecting the pair’s children.

-Both Brad and Angelina have attempted to maintain low profiles since their extremely publicized split, but to little avail.
-While Angelina Jolie has mostly kept to herself, and remained surrounded by the pair’s children (the single most contentious matter of the mega-rich couple’s divorce), Brad Pitt did make an onstage appearance at Sunday’s Golden Globe Awards.
+Both Brad and Angelina have attempted to maintain low profiles since their extremely publicized split but to little avail.
+While Angelina Jolie has mostly kept to herself and remained surrounded by the pair’s children (the single most contentious matter of the mega-rich couple’s divorce), Brad Pitt did make an onstage appearance at Sunday’s Golden Globe Awards.
 It was the first such engagement for the Interview with a Vampire star in months, and he was rousingly applauded for his efforts.

 While the decision of Brad Pitt and Angelina Jolie to retain a private judge for their divorce may appear extreme, it’s not unusual in high-profile cases such as theirs.